 In both situations, the ITIN is not an option.

 ITINs and SSNs are noticeably different.

 You’re not going to sneak through an ITIN in place of your SSN.
-They are extremely easy to identify.
+Chiefly, they are extremely easy to identify.
 Here’s the structure of an ITIN.